aquisenberry/media-lists-server/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:5000](http://localhost:5000) to view routes in the browser.
+Open (Default)[http://localhost:5000](http://localhost:5000) to view routes in the browser.
+If the PORT variable is changed, this will not continue to use port 5000

 ### `npm test`